autrainer/autrainer/docs/source/usage/hydra_configurations.rst

 `autrainer` provides a number of default configurations for models, datasets, optimizers, etc. that can be used out of the box without creating custom configurations.
-To use a default configuration e.g. a `MobileNetV3-Large-T` model, add it to the :file:`conf/config.yaml` file:
+To use a default configuration e.g., a `MobileNetV3-Large-T` model, add it to the :file:`conf/config.yaml` file:

 .. code-block:: yaml
    :linenos: